 Information about the Colorado Coalition for the Homeless proposal

-- The Colorado Coalition for the Homeless has applied to acquire 59 acres of land on the Federal Center in Lakewood for providing services to people who are homeless.
+- The Colorado Coalition for the Homeless has applied to use 59 acres of land on the Federal Center, which is in Lakewood.

 - Lakewood has no authority to regulate the current or future use of federally owned land.
-It also has no authority to be involved in the decision by the federal government to transfer the property.
+Lakewood also has no authority to be involved in the federal government's decision about the coalition's application.

 Contacts for Questions & Comments